greentfrapp/greentfrapp.github.io/_posts/2018-09-28-global-city-sg.md

 Successful foreign relations and Singapore’s role as a Global City reinforce each other in a feedback cycle.
 Extensive and strong relations with many countries demonstrate Singapore’s openness to foreign investments and pave the way for more FTAs.
 Singapore as Global City and global financial hub positions it as a first-world country well poised to participate in international discussions.

-Its successful foreign relations have been built on foundations of integrity, con- sistency and hard-nosed pragmatism.
-Yet Singapore’s success is clearly a double- edged sword.
+Its successful foreign relations have been built on foundations of integrity, consistency and hard-nosed pragmatism.
+Yet Singapore’s success is clearly a double-edged sword.
 Singapore’s reputation has allowed it to play an outsized role in global politics and global economy.
 However, the same reputation also increases the burden of expectation and reduces Singapore’s margin for error.
 Singapore’s success also increases its value as a strategic pawn for potential manipulation by larger powers.

 > If we want to be a First World oasis, we must produce First World conditions - not just the environment, but facilities, health standards, services, connectivity, security.
 We just have to keep up with the highest benchmarks that exist at any one time.
 Then, you are in the game.
 >